Skip to main content

 As you likely heard, the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN) now requires certain newly-formed and start-up businesses to report their Beneficial Ownership Information (BOI)—basically, the info about the individuals who own or control the company.

-Although it’s free to do so, this new requirement may seem a little confusing.
+Although it’s free to do so, this requirement may seem a little confusing.
 Here are a few helpful tips to get you started from the FinCEN BOI website.

 Who: Your company may need to report BOI to FinCEN if you are either: